-If you want to use it to pay off other debts consider whether a personal loan or credit card would suit your needs better.
+If you want to use it to pay off other debts consider whether a personal loan would suit your needs better than a credit card.

 If you decide a credit card suits your needs you should be aware that not all credit cards are made equally, so it’s worth shopping around to find the best credit card to suit your needs.

-If you regularly don’t pay off the full balance owing on your credit card, or want to pay the balance off over time, you can reduce your interest payments with a credit card that charges a low interest rate (a low rate credit card).
+If you regularly don’t pay off the full balance owing on your credit card, or want to pay the balance off over time, you may be able to reduce your interest payments with a credit card that charges a lower interest rate (a low rate credit card).

 A good low rate interest card should offer a competitive interest rate and low fees.